Polychora

 How to build: see instructions here.
 The model in the

-figure is φ times larger than the set sold by Zometool as the hyperdo.
+figure is φ times larger than the set sold by the Zometool company as the hyperdo.

 If you pay attention to the model, you will see that all of these projections of